4d/docs/docs/WebServer/httpRequests.md

 > When the Web server receives a posted form, it calls the `On Web Authentication` database method (if it exists).

-In the called method, you must call the `WEB GET VARIABLES` command in order to retrieve the names and values of all the fields included in an HTML page submitted to the server (see XXX).
+In the called method, you must call the `WEB GET VARIABLES` command in order to [retrieve the names and values](#getting-values-from-the-requests) of all the fields included in an HTML page submitted to the server.

 Example to define the action of a form: